What is Embedded Coaching?

 Due to COVID-19, all embedded coach sessions have been moved to the Zoom (online) platform.
 Embedded coaches will now conduct Zoom online study sessions with enrolled Compton College students.
 NOTE: Only students who are enrolled in a course that is assigned an embedded coach will have access to Zoom online study sessions.
+The embedded coach program is only active during the fall and spring semesters.
 Students must complete the following steps in order to join a Zoom online study session:

-- Review our updated SP20 Embedded Coach Schedule (Zoom).
-The schedules are in .PDF format for easy downloading.
-The schedules are subject to change at any time, so always check to make sure you have the most up-to-date schedule.
+- Review the Fall 2021 Embedded Coach Schedule (Zoom).
+The schedule is subject to change at any time, so always check to make sure you have the most up-to-date schedule.

 - Email the coach that you would like to assist you.
-NOTE: Coach email addresses are listed on each schedule.
-In your email, you simply need to request a Zoom link to join the coach's scheduled Zoom session.
+NOTE: Coach email addresses are listed on the schedule.
+In your email, simply request a Zoom link to join the coach's scheduled Zoom study session.

 - Your selected coach will email you a Zoom online study session invitation.
 PLEASE ALLOW THE COACH 10-15 MINUTES TO RESPOND TO YOUR REQUEST.
 Accept the invitation and follow the instructions in the email on how to register for the Zoom session.
 To prepare in advance, please review tutorials below.

-- Please contact one of the following SSC staff members if you are experiencing issues connecting with an embedded coach.
-(NOTE: Department phones calls cannot be answered at this time):
+- Please contact one of the following SSC staff members if you are experiencing issues connecting with an embedded coach:

 Zoom Training Guides for Students